open-telemetry/opentelemetry-specification/specification/common/README.md

 both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

-Attribute values MUST NOT be evolved to support complex types (e.g. maps and heterogeneous arrays).
-Note: the log data model defines [attributes](../logs/data-model.md#field-attributes) with values of type `Any`.
-This is an intentional divergence from the standard definition of attributes defined here.
-Log record attributes are a super set of standard attributes.

 See [Attribute Naming](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/attribute-naming.md) for naming guidelines.

 See [Requirement Level](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/attribute-requirement-level.md) for requirement levels guidelines.

 See [this document](attribute-type-mapping.md) to find out how to map values obtained outside OpenTelemetry into OpenTelemetry attribute values.

+**[1]**: Note: extending the set of allowable attribute value types is a breaking change.

+### Standard Attribute

+Attributes are used in various places throughout the OpenTelemetry data model.
+We designate the [previous attribute section](#attribute) as the standard attribute definition, in order to facilitate more intuitive and consistent API / SDK design.

+The standard attribute definition SHOULD be used to represent attributes in data modeling unless there is a strong justification to diverge.
+For example, the log data model has an extended [attributes](../logs/data-model.md#field-attributes) definition allowing values of type `Any`.
+This reflects that log record attributes are expected to model data produced from external log APIs, which do not necessarily have the same value type restrictions as the standard attribute definition.

 ### Attribute Limits